FiddlersCode/exchange_rate/README.md

 - Design based on sending messages rather than creating objects, as described in POODR
 - Decided that at this stage, I did not need to set environment variables to determine dev/prod env.
 The classes and tests are sufficiently isolated that until a production API is chosen, there's no need to configure env variables.

+## Further improvements
+- implement a test framework for the `schedule.rb`

 ## License